-Unit-5 Stages of Child Development: Implications for Teachers, Need of understanding child development in the classroom.
-Problems resulting from lack of understanding of human development.
-Promoting development of all children in the classroom.
-(Positive classroom environment; social and emotional wellbeing of all (Positive classroom environment; social and emotional wellbeing of all children; addressing diversity and equalities.
+Unit-4 Education and Democracy: Constitutional provision for education, Nationalism and Education for national integration and International understanding.Modernization and Urbanization need and measures to address them Unit-5 Stages of Child Development: Implications for Teachers Need of understanding child development in the classroom.
+Problems resulting from lack of understanding of human development.Promoting development of all children in the classroom (Positive classroom environment; social and emotional wellbeing of all children; addressing diversity and equalities.